DjangoGirls/tutorial/css/README.md

     <script src="//maxcdn.bootstrapcdn.com/bootstrap/3.2.0/js/bootstrap.min.js"></script>

 This doesn't add any files to your project.
 It just points to files that exist on the internet.
-Then just go ahead, open your website and refresh page.
+Just go ahead, open your website and refresh the page.
 Here it is!

 ![Figure 14.1](images/bootstrap1.png)